Kaushikjas10/Liquefaction-XGBoost-SHAP-Jas-Dodagoudar/README.md

 The codes and model files will be uploaded soon.

+# File descriptions

-Reference for the original dataset:
+# Reference for the original dataset:

 Boulanger, R.W., and I.M.
 Idriss.
 2014.
 Evaluating the Potential for Liquefaction or Cyclic Failure of Silts and Clays, Report No.: UCD/CGM-04/01, Center for Geotechnical Modeling, Department of Civil and Environmental Engg., University of California, Davis, USA.
 Boulanger, R. W., and I. M. Idriss.
 2016.
 “Liquefaction susceptibility criteria for silts and clays.”
 J. Geotech.
 Geoenviron.
 Eng.
 132(11):1413–1426. https://doi.org/10.1061/(ASCE)1090-0241(2006)132:11(1413).